j2store/userguide/payson_invoice_payment_plugin.md

 ##### Show Receipt
 If you set this to Yes, payson will show a receipt to the customer after they made the payment and then returned to your site.

-##### Choose payment methods
-Payson offers Credit card and bank payments.
-You can choose both or either one.

 ##### Article ID for Thank you message:
 You can create an article with a thank you or instructions or information to the customer and enter its ID here.
 This will be displayed to the customer when he returns to the site after making payment.